BadSpell/TunnelService/README.md

 -  Put the ssh private key file **server.key** in the same folder.
 -  Right-click the **tunnel.bat** file to edit it
--  Set the server information and port you want to forwarding.
+-  Set the server information and the ports you want to forwarding.
 -  Save **tunnel.bat** file and run **service_register.bat**.

 ## Uninstallation